TeamKDA/kor-dev-aus/README.md

 Open `src/components` folder and create a new mark down file by copying existing one

 ## Contribution
+1. Find what to add/fix/update in the [Project dashboard](https://github.com/TeamKDA/KorDevAus/projects/2)
+  - High priorities
+    - User signup using Firebase Auth SDK
+    - Make a RSVP
+    - Show meetup history
+2. Fork the repo you want to contribute

-Fork -> Send a PR
+3. Send a beautiful PR

 ## High leve architecture
 #### UI
 - Web interface for https://koreandevelopersaustralia.org

 - Before
   - Repo: [KorDevAus](https://github.com/TeamKDA/KorDevAus)
   - ASP.NET CORE2, jQuery